loxzer01/loxzer01/README.md

 <br />

 ## About Me

-- **Freelance Experience**: Contributed to full development cycles of various applications, fixing bugs, analyzing systems, and enhancing efficiency and code quality.
-- **Consulting Firm**: Participated in blockchain-based projects and the development of efficiency algorithms.
-Notably contributed to a taxi-hailing mobile app, focusing on key features and quality assurance.
-- **Team Leadership**: Led a team to address performance issues in a large-scale application, successfully adopting new technologies and optimizing infrastructure to reduce server costs by 82%.
 - **Interests**: Constantly learning new programming languages and frameworks, and I love reading novels and books in my free time.

 <br />